Fixing Cloudflare 525 Errors When Pointing a Domain to Fly.io

 - Wait a few minutes; confirm Fly.io shows "Verified / Issued"

-What matters: 525 = Cloudflare↔origin TLS failure.
-DNS cleanliness gates cert issuance.
-Let Fly.io handle issuance; don't upload certs.
-Fewer DNS records = fewer surprises.
+A 525 error means a Cloudflare-to-origin TLS failure, and DNS cleanliness gates cert issuance.
+Let Fly.io handle the issuance, because fewer DNS records mean fewer surprises.

-Broken: Proxy pointed at an origin without a valid cert due to messy DNS.
-Fix: Clean DNS → correct AAAA only → wait for Fly.io issuance → Full (Strict).
-Result: Stable dual TLS with automated renewals.
-If you see 525: DNS → Fly.io cert status → Cloudflare mode.
+Proxy pointed at an origin without a valid cert because of messy DNS.
+Clean DNS, correct AAAA only, wait for Fly.io issuance, Full (Strict).
+If you see 525: check DNS, then Fly.io cert status, then Cloudflare mode.
 Stop when all three are green.